foxsi/foxsi-4matter/README.md

 sudo systemctl enable formatter.service
 ```

+If you need to set up `formatter.service` from scratch to run on boot, see [PISETUP.md](PISETUP.md).
+If you need to find and modify the `formatter.service` unit file, it is in `/etc/systemd/system/` on the FOXSI-4 flight Pi.

 When the service is running, if you need to debug you will need to find the correct `~/foxsi-4matter/log/` file to collect evidence.
 This can be inconvenient to track down since Unixtime changes with every reboot.

 A helpful debugging workflow is to stop the Formatter service, then launch it manually so you can see the stdout output: